Question

 (Al-Nawawī, al-Majmūʿ, 1/63)

-3. Consistency — Avoid contradictory rulings through talfiq.
+- Consistency — Avoid contradictory mixing of rulings (talfiq).

 What This Means for You

-You can follow different opinions across madhhabs if it’s sincerely for truth, backed by evidence, and consistent but your guiding standard must always be the Qur’an and Sunnah, not personal convenience.
+You can follow different opinions across madhhabs if sincerely seeking the truth, based on evidence, and without contradiction.
+Your guiding standard should always remain Qur’an and Sunnah—not school pride or convenience.

 References

-• Permanent Committee for Scholarly Research and Ifta’, Fatwa no. 21420
+- Permanent Committee for Scholarly Research & Ifta’, Fatwa no. 21420: Guidance on madhhab following and flexibility.

 Was this helpful?